emilyadale/sql_bootcamp/Environment Setup/Step 3: Download the Database.md

 <img src="https://github.com/emilyadale/ru_databases/blob/135d12de0f9101d80a140b9463da079962211a5b/Environment%20Setup/gearRed.png" width="50" height="50"> **Troubleshooting Tips:** <br>
 If you receive an error like ``` Cannot open backup device...The system cannot find the file specified  ```  another option is to restore the database manually:
-* Open Azure Data Studio and right click on your BIA 6203 server.
+* Open Azure Data Studio and right click on your Bootcamp server.
 Click ‘Manage’
 * Click the ‘Restore’ button (to the right of New Query and New Notebook)
 * Selections to make:
   *  Restore from: Backup File
   *  Backup file path: click the three dot menu (…) and navigate to the path of the database /var/opt/mssql/data/AdventureWorksLT2022.bak and click OK
+  *  Target Database: AdventureWorks
 * Click Restore